Skip to main content

 1. Affiliate links in the DM, not the caption

 The mechanic: in your reel, say “comment GUIDE and I'll DM you the link.”
-When someone comments, an automated DM goes out with your affiliate link inside.
+When someone comments, a comment-to-DM automation fires an automated DM with your affiliate link inside.
 Every click is tracked, every conversion attributed.
 This is what Creator Lane's Money tab is built around.

 2. Pay-per-view brand deals via the Branded Content API